 If you decide this substitute seems like the best fit for your recipe, know that it will alter the color quite a bit.
 Turmeric is bright yellow.
 Use half the amount of cumin that is called for and adjust from there.

-Taco Seasoning Mix for Cumin
+Taco Seasoning Mix as Cumin Substitute

 The ingredients in taco seasoning are very similar to those in chili powder.
 In addition to cumin, you can expect chili powder, paprika, garlic powder, onion powder, oregano, crushed red pepper flakes, pepper, and salt.